Jerrysuper123/artisanBread/README.md

 1. Admin user log in/register
 2. Create, update, delete product catalogue
 3. Manage order
-4. tiered access for different admin users
+4. Tiered access for different admin users

-- owner is able to access page on the admin site
+- owner is able to access all pages on the admin site
-- manager is restricted on product deletion, order deletion and register new admin user
+- manager is restricted on product deletion, order deletion and registering new admin user

 ## 2. Scope